 Plan a Menu to Remember

 Food and drink can make or break a party.
-Nothing keeps people happier than a full belly, a well-made drink, and great conversation.
+Whether you’re entertaining outside in winter or having a nice summer party, nothing keeps people happier than a full belly, a well-made drink, and great conversation.
 Most housewarming parties don’t involve dinner, so at least you don’t have to worry about that.
 Find some unique and interesting finger foods that people can eat in one cite and carry around easily.
 Distribute the food platters in both the kitchen and living room area, so people can grab snacks as they move throughout the house.
 Setting up a little home bar will also help get the conversation going.
 It gives your guests the club amenities, without the sweat or loud music.

 Making the Most of a Small Space